 The alternative for sellers to the eBay Global Shipping Program (GSP) is to ship the order directly.
 As long as the mail is registered by the seller, the parcel can still be tracked on the Ship24 website.
 Ship24's powerful tracking system is connected with multiple international and local couriers, allowing it to find the latest information on your parcel whether it is posted directly or through the GSP system.

-Did you know?
 Although most countries will have similar policies in place regarding shipping rules, some may surprise you.
 For instance, some countries limit the shipment of second-hand products.
-In Italy, it is illegal to import second-hand leather goods, so both buyers and sellers should be aware of restrictions in the countries they wish to send their order too.
+In Italy, it is illegal to import second-hand leather goods, so both buyers and sellers should be aware of restrictions in the countries they wish to send their orders to.